By Shane McGinley

 “We would like to expand into Africa to expand more on the network and connect the African nations with Jordan and the Middle East.

 Royal Jordanian operates 32 aircraft.
-In June last year, the carrier said it would introduce seven new Airbus A320 and A321 aircraft, with the first delivery slated for April 2011.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In June last year, the carrier said it would introduce seven new Airbus A320 and A321 aircraft, with the first delivery slated for April 2011.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.